onflow/fcl-dev-wallet/README.md

 ## Introduction

-The FCL `dev-wallet` is an `fcl` [(Flow client-library)](https://github.com/onflow-flow-js-sdk) compatible Flow wallet that simulates the protocols used by `fcl` to interact with the Flow blockchain on behalf of Flow accounts.
+The FCL `dev-wallet` is an `fcl` [(Flow client-library)](https://github.com/onflow-flow-js-sdk) compatible Flow wallet that simulates the protocols used by `@onflow/fcl` to interact with the Flow blockchain on behalf of Flow accounts.

 **IMPORTANT**